- How long do you need to complete this activity?

 - What kinds of things will you write on your lightbulb?

-- Where will you hang your lightbulbs once competed?
+- Where will you hang your lightbulbs once completed?

 - Discuss and share different times in your life where you realized that you or someone else were treated differently because of your gender.